source-foundry/font-v/README.md

 ### Available subcommands and options

+#### Subcommands

+#### `report`

-- `report` - report OpenType name table nameID 5 record
+Report OpenType name table ID 5 and head table fontRevision records

+**_Option_**:

-	- `--dev` - include all nameID 5 x platformID records in report
+- `--dev` - include all name table ID 5 x platformID records in report

+#### `write`

+Write version number to head table fontRevision records and version string to name table ID 5 records.

+**_Options_**:

+The following option is used with `write` to modify the version number in both the head fontRevision record and the name ID 5 record(s):

+- `--ver=[version #]` - modify current version number with a new version number using `1.000`, `1_000` or `1-000` syntax on the command line (the latter two formats are provided to support definitions in shells where the period is a special shell character)

-- `write` - modify the version string with the following options:
+The following options can be used with `write` to modify the version string in name ID 5:

 - `--dev` - add development status metadata to the version string (mutually exclusive with `--rel`)
 - `--rel` -  add release status metadata to the version string (mutually exclusive with `--dev`)
 - `--sha1` - add git commit sha1 short hash state metadata to the version string (requires source under git version control)

-	- `--ver=[version #]` - modify current version number with a new version number using `1.000`, `1_000` or `1-000` command line definition formatting (the latter two formats are provided to support definitions in shells where the period is a special shell character)
+### Examples

 ### Version string reporting with `report`

-Enter the following to display the font version string for the font Example-Regular.ttf:
+Enter the following to display the head fontRevision version number and name ID 5 font version string for the font Example-Regular.ttf:

 ```
 $ font-v report Example-Regular.ttf